In Him Ministries:

 Ellen G. White lied about her sources on many occasions, and she was afraid of being sued for stealing the writings of other authors on other occasions.
 [2] She made many false prophecies about people and future events: the Civil War, England Invading the United States, the Shut Door, Sunday worship and the nations, including England, Israel and the United States.
 [3] The Seventh-day Adventist Church continues to lie about the Pope’s title adding up to “666”.
 No evidence has ever been produced by Seventh-day Adventists to substantiate the claim that the title “Vicarius Filii Dei” is used to designate the Pope.
 [4]

-The Seventh-day Adventist Church is too focused on last day events!
+The Seventh-day Adventist Church focus on last day events!

 We have to be careful not to place too much emphasis on the last days.
 We will never know exactly how all the end-time events will play out until we are in the middle of it all.
 Eschatology is given to inspire hope in us that God will ultimately win so we can have assurance that we will be with Him for eternity.
 Eschatology is not a crystal ball that tells us every little detail about what the future holds.

 Christians can disagree about the timing of the Second Coming.
 If there will be a secret rapture seven years before Christ comes?
 If the Millennium is a literal 1,000 years long, or if it is figurative?
 We can disagree about how the Judgments will take place, and in what order.
-No one can say for sure about many of the details regarding last-day events, but we can know for certain that they will take place because God knows all.
+No one can say for certain about many of the details regarding last-day events because they haven't happened yet, but we can know for certain that they will take place because God knows how everything will play out.

-We need to focus on our relationship with Jesus Christ and know that He will work out everything He said He would in His own time and way.
+We need to focus on our relationship with Jesus Christ and know that the last days will work out just as God expects them too.

 The Seventh-day Adventist Church has been trying to gain acceptance as part of the orthodox, Bible believing community for a long time.
-However, the following points show they do not hold to the “faith once delivered to the saints” (Jude 1:3).
+However, the following points show they do not hold to the “faith that was once for all delivered to the saints” (Jude 1:3).

-The false doctrines of the Seventh-day Adventist Church should be alarming to everyone.
-Seventh-day Adventism was founded by a false prophet, Ellen G. White, and a group of lay ministers and teachers who were all Arian and denied the Biblical teaching of the Trinity.
-[5] It is a dangerous thing to lead a person into a false religion.
-We have been warned about false prophets in the last days.
+The false doctrines of the Seventh-day Adventist Church need to be understood by the evangelical world.
+Seventh-day Adventism was founded by a false prophet, Ellen G. White and a group of lay ministers and teachers who were all Arian cultists that denied the Biblical teaching of the Trinity.[5]
+It is a dangerous thing to lead a person into a false religion.
+We have been warned many times about false prophets in the last days.
 As a buyer, beware!

 The Seventh-day Adventist Church teaches many doctrines that are false and even cultic compared to the historic beliefs of the Christian Church.